ArchHem/julia_deeper_magic/README.md

 $D = a + b \epsilon$ subject to $\epsilon^2 = 0$

-Seasoned physicists, even without dwelling into the algebra and arithemtic that these numbers have a _very_ useful application for analytic functions.
+Seasoned physicists, even without dwelling into the algebra and arithemtic that these numbers have, realise a _very_ useful application for analytic functions.

 Let a smooth function $f(x)$ be analytic in some region of radi $\delta$ around $x_0$: then near point $x_0$, we have that $f(x_0+\delta) = f(x_0) + f'(x_0)\delta + O(\delta^2)$.
 Conviently, if we interpret $x_0 + y_0 \delta$ as _dual_ number $x_0 + \epsilon y_0$, then we end up exactly with $f(x_0+y_0\delta) = f(x_0) + f'(x_0) y_0 \epsilon$ as $\epsilon^2 = 0$.